 How are SATs results used by Ofsted, and why are SATs important to them?

 Before an inspection, Ofsted looks at both a school’s attainment and progress scores to identify patterns and anomalies across the data.
 They will look at the data for specific groups of children, such as children with Special Educational Needs and Pupil Premium children, to ensure equal progress is being made.

 The data will provide the inspectors with Key Lines of Enquiry – essentially, questions to ask the Senior Leadership Team about how they have ensured success in some areas, or what they are doing to improve areas of weakness.

-To cut a long story short, SATs are important for measuring the effectiveness of a school in its totality – creating milestones for how far they have brought the children in their care in their learning.
+To summarise, SATs are important for measuring the effectiveness of a school in its totality – creating milestones for how far they have brought the children in their care in their learning.

-They are also important as they play a large part in deciding the sets they are put into as they move up to secondary school at the start of Year 7, and in predicting children’s future grades as they begin the long road to their GCSE exams in Year 11.
+SATs are also important as they play a large part in deciding the sets they are put into as they make the transition from primary to secondary school at the start of Year 7, and in predicting children’s future grades as they begin the long road to their GCSE exams in Year 11.

-All the same, it is important to remember that focusing too heavily on the end of KS2 Assessments will only increase stress for your child and prove unhelpful in them doing their best during SATs week, advice given by the Government’s Education Secretary, Damian Hinds MP in February 2019.
+All the same, it is important to remember that focusing too heavily on the end of KS2 Assessments will only increase stress for your child and prove unhelpful in them doing their best during SATs week.

 How you can get extra help for your child with SATs

 Here at Third Space Learning we know that preparing for the SATs can be a daunting prospect for both you and your child, but the good news is, it doesn’t have to be…